acmbpdc/git-guide/docs/workshop.md

 git status
 ```

 Git status is a very useful command to understand what is happening in your repository.
-It will tell you what files are untracked, modified, staged, and commited.
+It will tell you what files are untracked, modified, staged, and committed.
 As well as give you suggestions on commands that you can use.

 ### `restore`